JuliaWeb/WebSockets.jl/README.md

 end
 ```

-The output in a console session is barely readable, which is irritating.
+The output from the example in a console session is barely readable.
+Output from asyncronous tasks are intermixed.
 To build real-time applications, we need more code.
+See other examples in /test, /benchmark/ and /examples.

 Some logging utilties for a running relay server are available in /logutils.

+## Errors after updating?

+The introduction of client side websockets to this package may require changes in your code:
+- `using HttpServer` (or import) prior to `using WebSockets` (or import).
+- The `WebSocket.id` field is no longer supported.
+You can generate unique counters by code similar to 'bencmark/functions_open_browsers.jl' COUNTBROWSER.
+- You may want to modify error handling code.
+Examine WebSocketsClosedError.message.
+- You may want to use `readguarded` and `writeguarded` to save on error handling code.

+## Switching from HttpServer to HTTP?
+Some types and methods are not exported.
+See inline docs:
+- `Server` -> `WebSockets.ServerWS`
+- `WebSocketHandler` -> `WebSockets.WebsocketHandler`
+- `run` -> `WebSockets.serve()`
+- `Response` -> `HTTP.Response`
+- `Request` -> `HTTP.Response`
+- `HttpHandler`-> `HTTP.HandlerFunction`

+ You may also want to consider using `target`, `orgin`and `subprotocol`, which
+ are compatible with both of the types above.

 ~~~~